KasaiYuki/kasaiyuki.github.io/guides/guides-strats/forces-strats.md

 ## Process

 1. Draw a diagram of the problem, labeling a few quantities
-2. Create a free body diagram witht he main forces (**IMPORTANT**) and define your axes.
+2. Create a free body diagram with the main forces (**IMPORTANT**) and define your axes.
 A good set up is positive in the direction of acceleration.
     1. Create a FBD with the component (optional)
 3. Create your $$ F = ma $$ equation with **individual** axes (one for the x-axis, one for the y-axis), keeping in mind the signs.
 Remember that some forces only have a component acting in a given axis.
     1. **Don't** group up forces in the same direction (ex: $$mg-(\mu N + T) = ma$$)as you may forget to distribute the sign.
 Instead, individually assign each force a sign (ex: $$mg-\mu N - T = ma$$)